SalineFLL/theobotics_2025/src/quest3.md

 Jesus is our Moses, leading us out of the things that trap us.
 As Jesus said, **"If the Son sets you free, you will be free indeed" (John 8:36)**.

-### Key Question: What does real freedom look like in God’s Kin-dom?
+### Key Question: What does real freedom look like in God’s Kingdom?

 ---